dannygar/spp-partners/README.md

 ### Prerequisites

-The project requires [Visual Studio 2017](https://www.visualstudio.com/) and [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps) installed.
+The project requires [Visual Studio 2017](https://www.visualstudio.com/) and [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps) (version 5.0.0 or higher) installed.

 You will also need an active Azure subscription to deploy SPP.
 If you don't have one yet, go to the [Microsoft Azure](https://azure.microsoft.com) website to sign up.